chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.6 Adapter Pattern

-> Adapter Pattern：Adapter mode is used to solve the incompatibility of two interfaces, do not need to change the existing interface, through the packaging of a layer, to achieve normal cooperation between the two interfaces.
+> Adapter Pattern: Adapter mode is used to solve the incompatibility of two interfaces, do not need to change the existing interface, through the packaging of a layer, to achieve normal cooperation between the two interfaces.
 When we try to call an interface of a module or object, but find that the format of the interface does not meet the current requirements, we can use the adapter pattern.

 ![](../../assets/article/designPattern/适配器.png)